danielmeppiel/action-apm-cli/PLAN.md

 ## Why This Changes Everything

-**Before AWD Action**: Each AI workflow requires custom TypeScript development, testing, and maintenance.
+**Before APM Action**: Each AI workflow requires custom TypeScript development, testing, and maintenance.
 Teams spend weeks building what should take minutes.

-**After AWD Action**: Teams write natural language prompts, test locally with `awd run`, then deploy to Actions with zero additional code.
+**After APM Action**: Teams write natural language prompts, test locally with `apm run`, then deploy to Actions with zero additional code.

 **The Result**: AI workflows become as easy to create and share as npm packages.
 GitHub Actions becomes the universal runtime for Continuous AI.